STRIDES/NIHCloudLabAzure/README.md

 Part of the power of virtual machines is that they offer a blank slate for you to configure as desired.
 [Azure VM Image Builder](https://azure.microsoft.com/en-us/products/image-builder/#overview) simplifies the image building process allowing for custom built images to be saved.

 ## **Launch a Machine Learning Workspace** <a name="SAG"></a>
-[Azure Machine Learning studio](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) is one of the preferred tools whne using Azure Machine learning.
+[Azure Machine Learning studio](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) is one of the preferred tools when using Azure Machine learning.
 ML studion allows for you to run your own code in managed jupyter notebooks.
 Foll the [Quickstart](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-run-notebooks) page to begin running Jupyter Notebooks in studio.

 ## **Creating a Conda Environment** <a name="CO"></a>